 A key factor in that shift is generational change.
 Members of Generation X are now in middle and senior management positions.
 Millennials and Generation Z make up a large share of entry-level and non-management employees.
 The workforce of today is more likely to embrace new technologies outside of work, and this attitude can help propel the business case for AI applications that, so far, have not gained much traction, Chakraborty says.

 Within the next three to five years, Chakraborty expects corporate treasury employees to shift some of their repetitive tasks to machines and spend their time doing higher-value work.
 And according to the 2017 AFP Strategic Role of Treasury Survey, more than a third of treasury professional respondents indicate that technology and automation have already enabled them to make that shift.

 To prepare for the AI-enabled future, Chakraborty suggests corporate treasurers think about forward compatibility when making technology purchase decisions.
 He advises against buying software that doesn’t allow for a future application of AI.

 At many organizations, the treasury function is a cost center rather than a profit center, so its technologies may not be updated as regularly as those in other departments.
 “At U.S. Bank, we understand this.
 We can actually help bridge the gap by creating tools that make it possible for our clients to take advantage of new technologies,” Chakraborty says.

-To learn more about how AI can enhance your treasury department today and tomorrow, contact your U.S. Bank relationship manager.
+Contact us to learn more about how AI can enhance your treasury department today and tomorrow.